coinbase/chainsformer/README.md

 * It defines a set of standardized block and transaction data schema for each asset class (i.e EVM assets or bitcoin).
 * It provides data transformation capability from protobuf to Arrow format.
 * It can be easily scaled up to support higher data throughput.
-* It can be easily integrated via the Chainsformer Spark Connector (LINK TO BE ADDED LATTER) for structured data streaming.
+* It can be easily integrated via the Chainsformer Spark Connector (https://github.com/coinbase/chainsformer-spark-source) for structured data streaming.

 ## Quick Start